jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_1.rst

 ----

 *********************************************************************************
-another way to test if something should be grouped as False
+another way to test if something is grouped as False
 *********************************************************************************

 ----